CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A23 system monitoring

-The server system SHOULD be integrated into a suitable system monitoring or monitoring concept, which continuously monitors the system status and the functionality of the system and the services operated on it, and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.
+The server system SHOULD be integrated into a suitable system monitoring or monitoring concept that constantly monitors the system status and the functionality of the system and the services operated on it, and reports fault conditions and the exceeding of defined limit values ​​to the operating personnel.

 #### SYS.1.1.A24 security checks